-- Put the fresh or dried tea tree leave in a pot on the stove.
+- Put the fresh or dried tea tree leaves in a pot on the stove.
 Pour in only enough warm water to cover the leaves.

 - Place a vegetable steamer into the pot on top of the leaves.

-- Put a glass cup, preferable a measuring cup, inside the vegetable steamer.
+- Put a glass cup, preferably a measuring cup, inside the vegetable steamer.

 - Place a pot lid over the vegetable steamer upside down.
 The handle of the lid should be facing down toward the glass cup.

 - Boil the water to steam the leaves.
-When the water condenses and evaporate the condensation will flow towards the handle.
+When the water condenses and evaporates the condensation will flow towards the handle.
 Then, ultimately drip back into the glass cup.